Art & Documentation

 Magdalena Dembek, Twórczość Graficzna jako Zapis Wydarzeń z Życia.
 Na Przykładzie Prac Teresy Jakubowskiej (1954-1965) z Okresu Toruńskiego / Graphic Creativity as a Record of Life Events.
 On the Example of Teresa Jakubowska's (1954-1965) Works from her Toruń Period

-ENGLISH SUMMARIES.
+SUMMARIES.
 Why Have There Been No Great Female Artists?
 History of Art in Poland Fifty Years Since the Publication of Linda Nochlin's Famous Essay

 VARIA